jpcsupplies/Lobby/README.txt

 *****************************
 Global Server Wide GPS Points are definable GPS entries that are automatically given to all players.
-Examples might include where all the planets are, or where important locations like tradeor travel hubs/stations are located or special locations like exit points or mining facilities, ore locations, asteroids; whatever the server admin wants or needs.
+Examples might include where all the planets are, or where important locations like trade or travel hubs/stations are located or special locations like exit points or mining facilities, ore locations, asteroids; whatever the server admin wants or needs all the players to know.

 You could also use this as a sort of 'Admin Curated Unknown/Mystery Signal" for all players pointing at an abandoned ship or station, or some server event happening that day.